-MPA is described as a extra layer above TCP and below the ULP.
+MPA is described as an extra layer above TCP and below DDP.
 The end-to-end data flow is:

-- The ULP negotiates the use of MPA at both ends of a connection.
-1. - 2.
-The ULP hands data records (ULPDUs) to MPA at the sender. - 3.
-MPA creates a Framed Protocol Data Unit (FPDU) by pre-pending a header, inserting markers, and appending a CRC after the ULPDU and PAD (if any).
-MPA delivers the FPDU to TCP. - The MPA-aware TCP sender puts the FPDUs into the TCP stream.
-It 4. segments the TCP stream in such a way that each TCP segment contains a single FPDU.
-TCP then passes each segment to the IP layer for transmission. - 5.
+- 1. The DDP's ULP negotiates the use of DDP and MPA at both ends of a connection. - DDP determines the Maximum ULPDU (MULPDU) size by querying MPA 2. for this value.
+MPA derives this information from TCP, when it is available, or chooses a reasonable value.
+This information is already supported on many TCP implementations, including all modern flavors of BSD networking, through the TCP\MAXSEG socket option. - DDP creates ULPDUs of MULPDU size or smaller, and hands them to 3.
+MPA at the sender. - MPA creates a Framed Protocol Data Unit (FPDU) by pre-pending a 4. header, inserting markers, and appending a CRC after the ULPDU and PAD (if any).
+MPA delivers the FPDU to TCP. - 5.
+The TCP sender puts the FPDUs into the TCP stream.
+If the TCP Sender is MPA-aware, it segments the TCP stream in such a way that a TCP Segment boundary is also the boundary of an FPDU.
+TCP then passes each segment to the IP layer for transmission. - 6.
 The TCP receiver may be MPA-aware or may not be MPA-aware.
 If it is MPA-aware, it may separate passing the TCP payload to MPA from passing the TCP payload ordering information to MPA.
-In either case, RFC compliant TCP wire behavior is observed at both the sender and receiver. - 6.
-The MPA receiver locates and assembles complete FPDUs within the stream, verifies their integrity, and removes MPA markers, ULPDU Length, PAD and CRC. - 7.
-MPA then provides the complete ULPDUs to the ULP.
-MPA may also separate passing MPA payload to the ULP from passing the MPA payload ordering information.
+In either case, RFC compliant TCP wire behavior is observed at both the sender and receiver. - 7.
+The MPA receiver locates and assembles complete FPDUs within the stream, verifies their integrity, and removes MPA markers, ULPDU\Length, PAD and CRC. - 8.
+MPA then provides the complete ULPDUs to DDP.
+MPA may also separate passing MPA payload to DDP from passing the MPA payload ordering information.

-The layering of PDUs with MPA is shown in Figure 1.
+The layering of PDUs with MPA is shown in Figure 1, below.